• Skip to main content

 Tips for playing with kids:

 With my younger son, I coached him on making sure he had checked the totals of all possible moves before he played his tokens.
 I also pointed out that he should notice whether or not I would be able to score off his move.
-The purpose of the game is to help your kids practice mental math skills and learn effective strategy techniques, not to trounce your 7 year old!
+The purpose of the game is to help your kids practice mental math skills and learn effective strategy techniques, not to trounce your 7-year-old!
 Ha ha ha.

-Super nerds can read about the explanation of how Tic Tac Toe works mathematically.
+Super nerds can read about the explanation of how Tic-Tac-Toe works mathematically.
 (My eyes glazed over, to be honest.)

-Playing around with math tic tac toe pieces.
+Child playing with with math tic tac toe pieces.

 If you think you can handle more math game awesomeness, try these: